Platoniq/decidim-install/decidim-bionic.md

 gem install bundler
 ```

-Again, you can test if everything is ok so far by running the command `gem evn home`
+Again, you can test if everything is ok so far by running the command `gem env home`

 ```bash
 decidim@decidim:~$ gem env home